ICIJ/datashare-client/README.md

 ## How to run with datashare backend locally

 Datashare backend allows to index, find names and provide file preview or download.
-It can be run alongside the dev frontend for manual testing with the benefits of hot reloading with `yarn run dev`.
+It can be run alongside the dev frontend for manual testing with the benefits of hot reloading with `yarn serve`.

 You have to either run the backend docker container, or the java code if you are willing to modify the backend code.